alahirajeffrey/alahirajeffrey/README.md

 <p align="left">

 My name is Alahira Jeffrey and I am an agricultural economist turned backend software developer.
 I love building and writing on backend and tech related stuff in general.
-I am currently learning the following:
+My current goals are to learn the following:

-- AWS devops
+- Devops
 - Data structures and Algorithms
+- Blockchain development

 Interested in learning more about backend and tech related matters?
 Simply head to my profile on [dev.to](https://dev.to/alahirajeffrey).